-- Specify the settings using parameters in the sequence programming software Register the settings in parameters, transfer it to the PLC and turn the PLC's power OFF and then ON.
-(This method is not available in FX2(FX), FX2C, and FX0N PLCs.)
-(This method is not available for ch0 in FX3G PLCs.) - 2) Directly specify the settings in a sequence program

-Prepare a sequence program which sets the communication format, station number and time-out time setting, and then transfer the program to the PLC.
+- 1) Specify the settings using parameters in the sequence programming software Register the settings in parameters, transfer it to the PLC and turn the PLC's power OFF and then ON.
+(This method is not available in FX2(FX), FX2C, and FX0N PLCs.) - 2) Directly specify the settings in a sequence program Prepare a sequence program which sets the communication format, station number and time-out time setting, and then transfer the program to the PLC.